slamora/brackets-wiki/Brackets-Development-How-Tos.md

 There are 2 primary events a module should listen to before querying or modifying the DOM.
 These events are defined in ``utils/AppInit``:
 * ``htmlReady`` signals when the initial DOM content of Brackets is loaded (a template that is rendered by Mustache to include translated strings).
 Once this event fires, it is safe to query for static DOM elements. _Note:_ Extensions do not need to wait for this event; they are always loaded after it.
 Core modules must wait for this event before querying the DOM.
 * ``appReady`` signals when the core Brackets modules have initialized and when all extensions have finished loading.
-The initially open project and the active editor/document loaded by this point.
+The initially open project and the active editor/document are loaded by this point.

 Do not rely on other events such as ``$(document).ready`` or ``window.onload``.